lucastso/vacation-planner-laravel/README.md

-howdy! that my application.
-hope it reached all specifications.
+howdy! that my application. hope it reached all specifications. since was no deadlines on the project (at least I didn't received) I considered 3 days after I received the test email (Wed, Mar 13, 7:26 PM to Sat, Mar 16, 7:26 PM). after submitting the form, I'll no longer update this repo.

 techs used:
 - Laravel 10.x